The things to do in Poznań – discover the city where centuries-old tradition meets a modern vibe

 By train

-The main railway station in Poznań is called in Polish Poznań Główny.
+The central railway station in Poznań is called Poznań Główny in Polish (location on Google Maps).
 It’s located in the center of Poznań (Dworcowa 2 Street), about 2 km from the Old Town.
-The most popular domestic connections include Warsaw (the shortest travel time: 2 hrs 53 mins), Krakow (4 hrs 57 mins), Wrocław (2 hrs 21 mins), Gdańsk (2 hrs 57 mins), Gdynia (3 hrs 24 mins), Łódź Kaliska (3 hrs 56 mins), Łódź Widzew (3 hrs 11 mins), Katowice (3 hrs 52 mins), Lublin (6 hrs 30 mins).
+The most popular domestic direct connections include Warsaw (the shortest travel time: 2 hrs 24 mins), Kraków (4 hrs 54 mins), Wrocław (1 hr 18 mins), Gdańsk (2 hrs 43 mins), Łódź (2 hrs 38 mins), Katowice (3 hrs 44 mins), Lublin (4 hrs 43 mins).

 By car

 Poznań is well connected with other cities in Poland.
-Approximate (depending on traffic) travel time from: Warsaw 3 hrs, Krakow 5 hrs, Wrocław 2 hrs 20 mins, Gdańsk 3 hrs 45 mins, Gdynia 4 hrs, Łódź 2 hrs 10 mins, Katowice 4 hrs 10 mins, Lublin 5 hrs.
+Approximate (depending on traffic) travel time from: Warsaw 3 hrs, Kraków 4 hrs 40 mins, Wrocław 2 hrs, Gdańsk 3 hrs 10 mins, Łódź 2 hrs 20 mins, Katowice 3 hrs 40 mins, Lublin 4 hrs 30 mins.

 By plane

-Poznań has its own international airport (Poznań-Ławica Airport) located about 8 km from the Old Town.
+Poznań has its international airport located 8 km from the Old Town: Poznań-Ławica Airport, website in English, location on Google Maps.
 How to get from Poznań airport to the city center?
-A municipal bus no. 159 will take you to the city center – the last stop is called Poznań Główny – it’s the main railway station.
+A municipal bus number.
+159 will take you to the city center – the last stop is called Poznań Główny, which is the central railway station.
 You can buy tickets from the machine (cash or card) next to the stop (bus no. 159’s timetable and list of stops).
+Other buses from the Airport include bus no. 148 and a night bus no. 222.
 The ticket is being validated upon purchase.
 You can also take a taxi waiting outside the terminal, it takes about 20 minutes to the city center.

 Attractions in Poznań that both adults and kids will enjoy

 The fighting billy goats are the symbol of Poznań.
-The legend says they were two goats who escaped the kitchen helper who planned to roast them for the city feast in the middle of the 16th century.
+The legend states that two goats escaped from the kitchen helper, who had planned to roast them for the city feast in the mid-16th century.
 The goats luckily managed to escape to the Town Hall tower.
-A nice souvenir from Poznań would be a photo with two goats – at Plac Kolegiacki / Kolegiacki Square (the location on the map), just 250 m from the Market Square you will find a monument of the goats – it’s allowed to seat on the goats and take a photo.
+A nice souvenir from Poznań would be a photo with two goats – at Plac Kolegiacki / Kolegiacki Square (location on Google Maps), just 250 meters from the Market Square, you will find a monument of the goats.
+It’s allowed to sit on the goats and take a photo.

 New Zoo / Nowe Zoo